jimishol/cholidean-harmony-structure/README.md

 # Cholidean Harmony Structure

 Cholidean Harmony Structure is a projection of 12-tone equal temperament [12ET](https://en.wikipedia.org/wiki/12_equal_temperament) music systems into 3D space.
-The tones are placed on a 3D parametric closed curve.
+The twelve tones are placed on a 3D parametric closed curve.
 The fact that each tone is related to two and only two other tones, creates strongly the perception of a two-dimensional surface strip that curves in three-dimensional space to fit the surface of an [umbilic torus](https://en.wikipedia.org/wiki/Umbilic_torus).

 Project's integration with [FluidSynth](https://github.com/FluidSynth/fluidsynth), as a MIDI backend player, demonstrates a powerful method for visualizing and exploring harmony theories.